zakstal/FE-boilerplate/README.md

 Each image should have a click event that opens a modal and displays the image centered so you can adimre each creatures individual glory.

-The modal should be made by you and not utilize an exteranl libraries.
+The modal should be made by you and not utilize an exteranl libraries (except React).
 The modal should display full screen with a background overlay and the contentent centered in the viewport.
 Please a nice entrance and exit animation.

 Images for your favorite animal are available via json server.